-- Health and Wellness Centres (HWCs) aimed at improving access to cheap and quality healthcare services at the primary level.
+- Health and Wellness Centres (HWCs) are aimed at improving access to cheap and quality healthcare services at the primary level.
 Read about Ayushman Bharat in detail in the link provided above.

 12. UMANG – Unified Mobile Application for New-age Governance is a mobile application launched by PM Narendra Modi to provide secured access to the citizens to multiple government services at one platform.
 UMANG is a key component of the Digital India initiative of the government that intends to make all traditional offline government services available 24 * 7 online through a single unified app.

 13. PRASAD Scheme – Pilgrimage Rejuvenation And Spirituality Augmentation Drive.
 The Scheme is launched under the Ministry of tourism in the year 2015.
-The aims of PRASAD Scheme is the integrated development of pilgrimage destinations in a prioritised, planned, and sustainable manner for providing complete religious tourism experience.
+The aim of the PRASAD Scheme is the integrated development of pilgrimage destinations in a prioritised, planned, and sustainable manner for providing a complete religious tourism experience.
 The focus of Pilgrimage Rejuvenation And Spirituality Augmentation Drive- PRASAD is on the development and beautification of the identified pilgrimage destinations.
 Further details on PRASAD scheme is given in the related page link given above in the article.

 14. Atmanirbhar Bharat Abhiyan – The scheme (meaning self-reliant India scheme) is a name given to the full-fledged economic stimulus package announced by the Union Government.
 It has been launched with an aim to make people self-dependent and overcome the difficulties caused by the coronavirus pandemic.

-15. National Digital Health Mission – Launched on August 15, 2020, the mission aims to create an integrated healthcare system linking practitioners with the patients digitally by giving them access to real-time health records.
+15. National Digital Health Mission – Launched on August 15, 2020, the mission aims to create an integrated healthcare system linking practitioners with patients digitally by giving them access to real-time health records.

-16. PM Atmanirbhar Swasth Bharat Yojana – The scheme is launched to develop capacities of primary, secondary, and tertiary health care systems, strengthen existing national institutions, and create new institutions, to cater to detection and cure of new and emerging diseases.
+16. PM Atmanirbhar Swasth Bharat Yojana – The scheme is launched to develop capacities of primary, secondary, and tertiary health care systems, strengthen existing national institutions, and create new institutions, to cater to the detection and cure of new and emerging diseases.

-17. National Infrastructure Pipeline Project – It is a social and economic infrastructure project which was launched in 2019 in order to improve the overall quality of life of for all citizens.
-The NIP will fulfil all the crucial factors that will help India in achieving its target in becoming a $5 trillion economy by the financial year 2025.
+17. National Infrastructure Pipeline Project – It is a social and economic infrastructure project which was launched in 2019 in order to improve the overall quality of life for all citizens.
+The NIP will fulfil all the crucial factors that will help India in achieving its target of becoming a $5 trillion economy by the financial year 2025.